Al-driven software can help labs expertly navigate the prior authorization landscape

 Efficient Prior Authorization Increases Revenue

-Clinical labs can address such obligations by embracing AI-driven software that offers the potential to recognize subtantial cost savings through decreasing workloads, significantly reduced denials and accounts receivable rework, and improved revenue capture.
+Clinical labs can address such obligations by embracing AI-driven software that offers the potential to recognize substantial cost savings through decreasing workloads, significantly reduced denials and accounts receivable rework, and improved revenue capture.

 Automating the prior authorization process not only improves the current operations of a clinical laboratory but better positions that organization as circumstances continue to evolve in the future.

-Navaneeth Nair is vice president for products at Infinx Healthcare.
-He has been in the health care technology field for more than 16 years, working collaboratively with some of the largest healthcare payor in the industry He ha spent the past 7 years immersed in the appli cation of artificial intelligence to amplify business process improvements.
+Navaneeth Nair is Chief of Products products at Infinx Healthcare.
+He has been in the health care technology field for more than 16 years, working collaboratively with some of the largest healthcare payer in the industry He ha spent the past 7 years immersed in the application of artificial intelligence to amplify business process improvements.